 How do I create Spelling Lists?

 Education Perfect's spelling lists test students' spelling by saying a word in context and requiring them to answer with the correct spelling of that word.

 Spelling lists are available for all non-language subject areas, such as English, Science and Maths.

 The Education Perfect Content Team has already developed a number of spelling lists for you to use, but you can also make your own for automatic, self-marking spelling tests to complete in-class or at home.
 They are also valuable as a resource for other subject areas to improve students' spelling of domain-specific vocabulary, for example Science terminology.

 Ensure your Content Library is in Edit mode, and switch the displayed subject to any non-language subject.

-Open the folder you would like to add the spelling list to, click Create an Activity and choose Spelling List.
-You can also right-click on the centre panel and choose Spelling List from the menu.
+Open the folder you would like to add the spelling list to, open the Create new drop down menu at the top, and click on the Spelling List tile within the taskbar.